flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 ### Left Shift

-Left shift shifts the bits to the left the specified number of times.
+Shift the bits to the left the specified number of times.

 In C, it is represented by `<<`.